ePudom/Data-Analyst-Portfolio/HR Analytics/Absenteeism_at_work/README.md

 ## Aim

-The aim of this project is to analyze absenteeism at work and identify factors contributing to employee absences.
+This project aims to analyze absenteeism at work and identify factors contributing to employee absences.
 By leveraging SQL, Excel, and Power BI, I explore the dataset to understand trends, patterns, and potential solutions for reducing absenteeism.

 ## Data Source

-The data for this project is sourced from [provide data source here], containing records of employee absences along with reasons, duration, and other relevant information.
+The data for this project is sourced from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/445/absenteeism+at+work), containing records of employee absences along with reasons, duration, and other relevant information.

 ## Analysis Overview